strangelove-ventures/cosmos-operator/README.md

 ## Pod Affinity

 The Operator cannot assume your preferred topology.
-Therefore, set affinity appropriately if it fits your use case.
+Therefore, set affinity appropriately to fit your use case.

 E.g. To encourage the scheduler to spread pods across nodes: